Advertisement

 It is therefore vital to manage body condition during this high-risk season, and to use the autumn and winter to our advantage in achieving optimum body condition in preparation for the spring and summer.

-We have discussed some tweaks here which you may be able to make to your current routine and feeding regime to help you progress towards your horse’s weight loss goals.
+Despite careful planning and management, sometimes we can find that our horse is still not losing weight, or progress has stalled.
+I have discussed some tweaks here which you may be able to make to your current routine and feeding regime to help you progress towards your horse’s weight loss goals.

 Whenever we face weight loss challenges, advice can be sought from your vet, your local feed merchant or your feed company.
-Your feed company’s helpline is a fantastic resource for advice and information tailored to your horse’s individual needs.
+Your feed company’s helpline is a fantastic resource for advice and information is tailored to your horse’s individual needs.

 Have you heard about Your Horse’s #FitNotFat campaign?
 Equine obesity is an enormous welfare problem and we’re on a mission to provide owners and riders with the knowledge, skills and information you need to keep your horse in tip-top health.
 It could be life saving!
 Find out more